 There are slightly higher gas costs as well.
 Plus, there may be additional registration costs, since in some locations these trucks need to be registered as commercial vehicles regardless of whether it’s used for commercial or personal needs.

 In addition to higher costs, these trucks are wider, so it can be tricky to park them in regular spaces.
-These bigger trucks tends to have a less comfortable ride than trucks with single rear wheels.
+These bigger trucks tend to have a less comfortable ride than trucks with single rear wheels.
 Especially when unloaded, dually trucks have a bumpier ride, so people who don’t have extreme towing needs tend to opt for trucks with single rear wheel tires.

 By far, the most serious risk for dually trucks is that they can hydroplane more easily.
 This is because tires with a wider footprint tend to hydroplane easier.
 By adding the additional tire, these trucks naturally have a much wider tire footprint.